-Fiscal year 2022 enroll is projected to be 1,839 students across the network.
-The Organization anticipates an increase in total Basic Education Program funding as a result of the historical trends for the per pupil payment.
+Fiscal year 2024 enrollment is projected to be slightly over 1,900 students across the network.
+The Organization anticipates a decrease in total state per pupil funding, as a result of the implementation of the new state funding formula.
 The Organization doesn't anticipate any significant student or faculty growth, as it has now reached full enrollment capacity.